stanleychiemelapaul/BankApp-/README.md

 Bank Fund Transfer web application
 This is a project done with ReactJS by Stanley Chiemela Paul.

+The Live preview version of this project/application is available, click the link below to view:

+www.stanleypaul.netlify.app

+This project was carried out in a hurry due to time constraint hence could be improved for your usuage.

+Thanks

+Extract the SRC.ZIP file after download and follow the instructions below to install the packages and dependencies.

+Follow me on Social Media

+Facebook: www.facebook.com/stanleychiemelapaul
+Linkedin: www.linkedin/in/stanleychiemelapaul

 # Getting Started with Create React App